Probing charge pumping and relaxation of the chiral anomaly in a Dirac semimetal: 8. E stimating the scattering rates from the measured band structure

-Here there is some variability in fit parameters from different data sets, but the shape of the dispersion is a general signatures of both finite $C_2$ and $\alpha K_D$.
-With only $C_2$ the dispersions would be simple parabolas crossing at the Weyl point showing a notable asymmetry in the upper and lower branches.
-With only $\alpha K_D$ the upper and lower branches would be symmetric around the touching point.
-From these fits we determine $A = 1.2 \pm 0.2$ eV $\cdot \AA$ and $\alpha K_D = 30 \pm 15$ eV $\cdot \AA^2$.
+Here there is some variability in fit parameters from different data sets, but the shape of the dispersion gives signatures of both finite $C_2$ and $B_3 K_D$.
+With only $C_2$ the dispersions would be simple parabolas crossing at the Weyl point exhibiting an asymmetry in the upper and lower branches.
+With only $B_3 K_D$ the upper and lower branches would be symmetric around the touching point.
+The ARPES shows that both contributions are present.
+From these fits we determine $A = 1.2 \pm 0.2$ eV $\cdot \AA$ and $B_3 K_D = 30 \pm 15$ eV $\cdot \AA^2$.
 It is important to note the parameter $A$ does not give the velocity at $E_F$ directly as there are substantial quadratic corrections.

 We can estimate $k_F$ from a measure of the zero-field Drude spectral weight and the cyclotron resonance.
-This discussed below.
+This is discussed below.
 A cyclotron mass of $m^* = 0.03 m_e$ was determined in our previous work \cite{cheng2019large}.
-For S1, we find then $k_F$ of 0.0135 $\AA^{-1}$, which gives $1/\tau_v = 0.0008$ $ 1/\tau_n$.
+For sample S1, we find then $k_F$ of 0.0135 $\AA^{-1}$, which gives the valley scattering rate $1/\tau_v = 0.0008$ $ 1/\tau_n$.
 This is much smaller than observed.
-Using the above value for $\alpha K_D$ and the measured value for the cyclotron mass, one estimates an upper bound on the value of $1/\tau_i = 0.0035$ $ 1/\tau_n$, which is about four times larger than $1/\tau_v$, but still much smaller than observed.
+Using the above value for $B_3 K_D$ and the measured value for the cyclotron mass, one estimates an upper bound on the value of the isospin scattering rate $1/\tau_i = 0.0035$ $ 1/\tau_n$, which is about four times larger than $1/\tau_v$, but also much smaller than observed.

 We caution that the scheme used here relies on first-order perturbation theory for analysis, but the disagreement is so large that we believe the whole scheme may need to be revised.
-For instance is possible that scatterings are involved that couple chiralities at $O(k)$ instead of $O(k^2)$.
+For instance it is possible that scatterings are involved that couple chiralities at $O(k)$ instead of $O(k^2)$ due to impurities that break local inversion.
 An approximation we used was that impurities had scales large as compared to the lattice constant.
 In this regard one should keep in mind that the unit cell in Cd$_3$As$_2$ is extremely large and associated with cadmium vacancy ordering.
-It is likely that the main source of disorder is defects associated with this vacacy ordering.
+It is likely that the main source of disorder is defects associated with this ordering.
 In which case the potential will not be smooth on the scale of the unit cell.